Most of the photons that reionized the Universe came from dwarf galaxies

 \author*[1]{\fnm{Hakim} \sur{Atek}}

-\textbf{ Low-mass galaxies in the early universe are believed to be the building blocks of present-day galaxies.
-These fledgling systems likely played a pivotal role in cosmic reionization, a major phase transition from neutral Hydrogen to ionized plasma around 600-800 Myr after the Big Bang\cite{dayal18,robertson22}.
-However, these galaxies have eluded comprehensive spectroscopic studies owing to their extreme faintness.
-Here we report the first spectroscopic analysis of 8 ultra-faint galaxies during the epoch of reionization with absolute magnitudes between \muv $\sim -17$ to $-15$ mag (down to 0.005 $L^{\star}$ \cite{finkelstein15,bouwens15}).
-The combination of ultra-deep NIRSpec (Near-Infrared Spectrograph) observations and the strong gravitational lensing boost of Abell~2744 allow us to derive the first spectroscopic constraints on the prevalence of faint galaxies and their ionizing properties during the Universe's first billion years.
-We find that faint galaxies are prodigious producers of ionizing photons with log(\xiion/ Hz erg$^{-1}$) =$25.8\pm 0.05$, a factor of 4 larger than canonical values.
-This means that the total rate of ionizing photons produced by galaxies exceeds that needed for reionization, even for modest values of escape fraction (\fesc =5\%).
-These findings provide robust evidence that faint galaxies were the main drivers of cosmic reionization at $z\sim7$. }
+\textbf{ The identification of sources driving cosmic reionization, a major phase transition from neutral Hydrogen to ionized plasma around 600-800 Myr after the Big Bang\cite{dayal18,mason19,robertson22}, has been a matter of intense debate\cite{robertson22a}.
+Some models suggest that high ionizing emissivity and escape fractions ($f_{\rm esc}$) from quasars support their role in driving cosmic reionization\cite{madau15, mitra18}.
+Others propose that the high $f_{\rm esc}$\ values from bright galaxies generates sufficient ionizing radiation to drive this process\cite{naidu20}.
+Finally, a few studies suggest that the number density of faint galaxies, when combined with a stellar-mass-dependent model of ionizing efficiency and $f_{\rm esc}$\, can effectively dominate cosmic reionization\cite{finkelstein19,dayal20}.
+However, so far, low-mass galaxies have eluded comprehensive spectroscopic studies owing to their extreme faintness.
+Here we report an analysis of eight ultra-faint galaxies (in a very small field) during the epoch of reionization with absolute magnitudes between $M_{\rm UV}$ $\sim -17$ to $-15$ mag (down to 0.005 $L^{\star}$ \cite{finkelstein15,bouwens15}).
+We find that faint galaxies during the Universe's first billion years produce ionizing photons with log($\xi_{\mathrm{ion}}$/ Hz erg$^{-1}$) =$25.80\pm 0.14$, a factor of 4 higher than commonly assumed values\cite{robertson15}.
+If this field is representative of the large scale distribution of faint galaxies, the rate of ionizing photons exceeds that needed for reionization, even for escape fractions of order five per cent. }